charmed-lma/charm-k8s-prometheus/README.md

     make coverage-server

-The above command should output the port on your workstation where server is serving the HTML coverage reports.
-If you are running this on [Multipass](https://multipass.io) then first get the Ubuntu VMs IP via `multipass list` and then browse to that IP and port.
+The above command should output the port on your workstation where the server is listening on.
+If you are running the above command on [Multipass](https://multipass.io), first get the Ubuntu VM's IP via `multipass list` and then browse to that IP and the abovementioned port.

 NOTE: You can leave that static server running in one session while you continue to execute `tox` on another session.
 That server will pick up any new changes to the report